Burnsedia/burnsedia.github.io/drafts/boomer-bill-case-study.md

 Fly.io + managed Postgres is a beautiful stack until you check the bill.
 For a $5/month budget, the right answer is a $5 VPS with SQLite.
 Or a static PWA that doesn't hit a backend at all — which was exactly the pivot I was making when the bills arrived.

-AI Vibe coding by itself often writes really bad code, but it can augment a developer

 ## The Postmortem